 Grand Central: People Studies

-In 1999 I moved to New York city.
-I was completely taken by the city with its light, and people and energy.
-I saved my pennies and bought a hulking Sony Mavica (and a box of floppy disks to carry around).
-I could store about 12 pictures on each floppy.
+I was completely captivated by the city with its light, its people and its energy.
+I saved up for months and bought a hulking Sony Mavica FD73 complete with a box of floppy disks to carry around.
+Each disk could store about 12 images.

 More art »